 The Friends of the Veterans Memorial Senior Center is a non-profit board of directors.
 The “Friends” raise funds, independently of Redwood City’s financial support, and work closely with the Manager of the Center to review, suggest or enhance programs serving the senior population of the community.
 The board meets monthly and several subcommittees meet more frequently to accomplish their tasks.

 Directors serve three-year terms and some new Directors are elected each year to replace retiring Directors.
-In addition to the Directors there is an Advisory Committee as well as the City’s Senior Affairs Commission which provide input to the Center and to the board.

 Senior Affairs Commission